 While there are no discounts for direct debit or prepaying your annual premium, youth discounts are offered on some Bronze Plus and Silver Plus policies and these are transferable on most policies (meaning you can transfer a discount from another fund to one of these policies).

 Queensland Country Health doesn't cover emergency ambulance in Victoria, Western Australia or South Australia.

-Emergency ambulance cover is included in hospital and combined policies in the Northern Territory.
-Cover is capped at one emergency service per person per membership year.
-No air ambulance.
+Emergency ambulance cover is included in hospital and combined policies in the Northern Territory and cover is capped at one emergency service per person per membership year (with no air ambulance).

-Online claiming for acupuncture, audiology, chiropractic, dental (excluding major dental), dietetics, homeopathy, massage, naturopathy, occupational therapy, optical, physiotherapy, podiatry (consultations only), psychology and speech therapy.
-App (iOS and Android) also available.
+Online claiming is available for acupuncture, audiology, chiropractic, dental (excluding major dental), dietetics, massage, occupational therapy, optical, physiotherapy, podiatry (consultations only) and speech therapy.
+An app (iOS and Android) is also available.